OneLemonyBoi/HSNotes/Crucible Notes.md

 * Act III
 	* Danforth is worried somewhat that all the death warrants were for crimes not there
 	* Parris's reputation in danger due to Proctor so he's trying to make it seem like Proctor is lying
+	* "How were you instructed in your life?
+Do you not know that God damns all liars?
+She cannot speak.
+Or is it now that you lie'!"
+		* Danforth trying to save face
 	*